CERT-Polska/karton/docs/advanced_concepts.rst

 During your karton services development endeavours you'll often have the urge to test them out on the production environment.

-While this is totally fine you have to be careful not to disrupt the production services by consuming the tasks meant for them.
+While this is totally fine, you have to be careful not to disrupt the production services by consuming the tasks meant for them.
+In most cases you also don't want to propagate logs from your experiments to the production log pipeline.

 Karton debug mode was crafted especially for this purpose.
 It adds a random suffix to the service identity to create a new, non-conflicting task queue.
 It also permanently sets the consumer persistence to False and disables log forwarding.

 You can enable it by setting:
-- :code:`KARTON_KARTON_DEBUG` environment value
+- :code:`KARTON_KARTON_DEBUG` environment value to "1"
-- :code:`[debug]` parameter in the :code:`[karton]` config section
+- :code:`[debug]` parameter to `1` in the :code:`[karton]` config section
 - :code:`--debug` command-line parameter